scottoffen/fluenthttpclient/docs/docs/deserializing-json.md

 * All deserialization is performed using `System.Text.Json`.
 * Stream reading honors `CancellationToken` on TFMs that support it.
 * `JsonObject` APIs are only available when targeting `.NET 6` or later.
+* **`JsonDocument` must be disposed** - it implements `IDisposable` and uses pooled memory that must be returned to avoid memory leaks.
+Always use `using` statements.
+* `JsonObject` does not require disposal - it allocates managed objects on the heap.

 ---